moderation/OCP-Networking-Project-Community-Contributions/sai/doc/SPEC.md

 * Optional functionality.
 This is a set of additional interfaces which are not required, but enable various scenarios in a modern datacenter.
 Definition of these interfaces is common for all the vendors.
 These interfaces are not required by the switching stack to be exposed from the adapter.
 However, they become required if a given system configuration references any of these features.
 * Custom functionality.
 This is a set of interfaces that are unique for a vendor and is not standardized.
 The default adapter host is not aware of these interfaces and a custom adapter host can be supplied by the vendor to expose these interfaces to the switching stack. _We also intend to propose a more generic framework for exposing such functionality through default supplied adapter host in further drafts._

-Interfaces are discovered by querying for method tables through the mechanism described in “Functionality query” section.
+Interfaces are discovered by querying for method tables through the mechanism described in the [Functionality query](#functionality-query-saih) section.

 A near-future version of this specification will provide a mechanism for extending the functionality of mandatory and optional interfaces though custom attributes definition.